 Sumboard

-Live Dashboard Best Practices: When Real-Time Actually Matters
+Live Dashboard Best Practices for Real-Time Data

-Live Dashboard Best Practices: When Real-Time Actually Matters
+Live Dashboard Best Practices for Real-Time Data

 • Users need to respond within minutes (server health, production lines, live customer support queues)